chauff/cse1500-web-transcripts/Lecture-1.md

 http://www.st.ewi.tudelft.nl/~hauff/airsvis.html
 ```

-The absolute URL at the top can be used to retrieve a Web resource without requiring any additional information.
-The two URLs below are relative as they by themselves do not provide sufficient information to resolve to a specific Web resource.
-They are embedded in HTML markup which, in this case, resides within the Web page pointed to by the absolute URL at the top.
+The absolute URL at the top can be used to retrieve a web resource without requiring any additional information.
+The two URLs below are relative as they by themselves do not provide sufficient information to resolve to a specific web resource.
+They are embedded in HTML markup which, in this case, resides within the web page pointed to by the absolute URL at the top.

 Relative URLs require a **base URL** to enable their conversion into absolute URLs.
-By default, this base URL is derived from the absolute URL of the Web page the relative URLs are found in.
+By default, this base URL is derived from the absolute URL of the web page the relative URLs are found in.
 The base URL of a resource is everything up to and including the last slash in its path name.

 The base URL is used to convert the relative URLs into absolute URLs.
 The conversion in the first case (`vis/trecvis.html`) is straightforward, the relative URL is appended to the base URL.
 In the second case (`../airsvis.html`) you have to know that the meaning of `..` is to move a directory up, thus in the base URL the `/new` directory is removed from the base and then the relative URL is added.
 Note, that this conversion can be governed by more complex rules, they are described in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).